-2019 SGD'000 2018 SGD'000
+2020 SGD'000 2019 SGD'000

+Rental income 18

+Interest income 25 21

-Interest income Government grant (note) Exchange gain, net 21 13 16 24 9 19
+Government grant (note) 747 13

+Exchange gain, net 49 16

-Other income or loss 24 13
+Other income or loss 124 24

+Covid-19 related rent concession 20 -

+983 74

-Note: The government grants received mainly comprise of the Special Employment Credit Scheme and the Temporary Employment Credit Scheme, which are incentives received upon fulfilling the conditions for compensation of expenses already incurred or as immediate financial support.
+Note: The government grants received mainly comprise of the Job Support Scheme, Special Employment Credit Scheme and the Temporary Employment Credit Scheme, which are incentives received upon fulfilling the conditions for compensation of expenses already incurred or as immediate financial support.
 There were no fulfilled conditions or contingencies relating to those government grants.
+In addition, the Group recognised government grants of SGD747,000 of which approximately SGD709,000 in respect of Covid-19 related subsidies, relates to Job Support Scheme provided by the Singapore Government.